louiseaux/starklings-cairo1/exercises/primitive_types/README.md

 ### Errors

-Our instructions tell us to complete the bit of code above.
 Let’s take a look at the error output for more context.

 ```
 Compiling exercise_crate v0.1.0 (/Users/desmo/repos/starklings-cairo1/runner-crate/Scarb.toml)